DYMO LabelManager 160 Portable Label Maker

 Thermal label printers deliver a fast, efficient and professional outlook, they are majorly preferred because of their speed and capabilities.
 The DYMO 1755120 Label Writer 4XL Thermal Label Printer provides the advantage of printing up to 4 inch wide labels.
 Furthermore, they are equipped with the technology required to print shipping labels.
 This saves you the cost of paying extra fees to have them printed at the office.
 The DYMO will print USPS approved postage slips right from your desktop without hassle.
 Even more, it prints warehouse labels, barcodes, mailing labels, identification labels in bulk.

 With the capacity to print up to 53 labels or 129 high-capacity 4-line address labels per minute, this portable thermal printer definitely means business.
 It connects with your PC or Mac to print directly from Microsoft Word or E-mail as well as Amazon, E-bay, and other online e-commerce sites.
 The high-productivity software has the capacity to print graphics, barcodes and the likes, such that can be used for postage and commercial purposes.
 There are over 60 professional-grade templates to choose from as well as customizable texts and graphics for label creation.
 For larger writer labels suitable for professional and official use, it’s smart to go with this easy-to-operate thermal printer.
+You may also be interested in some of the best paper shredder oils from our list.
+Check them out.

 Prints extra-large shipping labels